2022 Portuguese legislative election: People-Animals-Nature

 In March 2021, the People-Animals-Nature (PAN) leader and spokesperson, André Silva, announced he was leaving the leadership of the party to dedicate more time to his family.
 A party congress to elect a new leader was scheduled for the weekend of 5–6 June 2021.
 For that leadership congress, only one candidate stepped forward, Inês Sousa Real, the party's parliamentary leader.
-On 6 June, Inês Sousa Real was elected as leader of PAN with 87.2% of the votes in the party's congress in Tomar.
+On 6 June, Inês Sousa Real was elected as leader of PAN with 87.2 percent of the votes in the party's congress in Tomar.
 The results were the following: